-In your Team Settings, you can choose to let participants create channels on their own.
+In your Settings, you can choose to let participants create channels on their own.
 (You can always archive or delete unnecessary channels if you need to.)
 For smaller conferences, you might like to limit channels to a dozen or so that are created by organizers in advance.

-Tip: You can add your most important channels to your default list, so new team members will join them automatically.
+Tip: You can add your most important channels to your default list, so new members will join them automatically.

 It’s a great idea to have a dedicated channel where attendees can share a short bio about themselves.
 Post a good example ahead of time and pin it to the channel for others to follow.

-It’s useful to set out any expectations you have for how people should interact — both at the conference and within the Slack team.
+It’s useful to set out any expectations you have for how people should interact — both at the conference and within the Slack workspace.
 You could also pin any special instructions, such as who to direct message if there’s an incident.

-If some team members haven’t used Slack before, try creating a #slack-tips channel where people well-versed in Slack can make suggestions, and answer any questions people have.
+If some members haven’t used Slack before, try creating a #slack-tips channel where people well-versed in Slack can make suggestions, and answer any questions people have.